kinnala/scikit-fem/README.md

 ### Unreleased

 - Fixed: Tests now pass with `numpy==2.0rc1`
-- Fixed: `MappingAffine` uses lazy evaluation also for element mappings
+- Fixed: `MappingAffine` now uses lazy evaluation also for element mappings, in addition to boundary mappings
-- Fixed: `MeshTet.init_tensor` uses less memory for large meshes
+- Fixed: `MeshTet.init_tensor` uses significantly less memory for large meshes
+- Fixed: `Mesh.load` uses less memory when loading and matching tags
 - Added: `Basis` has new optional `disable_doflocs` kwarg which can be set to `True` to avoid computing `Basis.doflocs`, to reduce memory usage